ShayNoa/swip/README.md

 * `swip log` shows the current barnch commit history starting from HEAD.
     To get all branches history, use `-all`.
     To get a graph visualization use `-graph`.
+* `swip merge` incorporates changes from a given branch into the current active branch.
+    Currently this is a basic implementation of git merge meaning merge conflicts
+    handled by commiting the last changed files.